soundpress/RulesOfNYC/docs/c26/index.rst

    5. Off-site contamination.
 Responsibility for off-site contamination is determined by the enrollee's status as follows:

-      A. A volunteer shall perform a qualitative exposure assessment of the contamination that has migrated from the site consistent with section 27-1415(2)(b) of the New York state environmental conservation law and state guidance document DER-10, issued by the division of environmental remediation of the New York state department of environmental conservation.
+      A. A volunteer shall perform a qualitative exposure assessment of the contamination that has migrated from the site consistent with § 27-1415(2)(b) of the New York state environmental conservation law and state guidance document DER-10, issued by the division of environmental remediation of the New York state department of environmental conservation.
 For sites being addressed by a volunteer, the volunteer has no obligation to implement a remedy to address an off-site exposure identified by this assessment.

       B. A participant shall fully investigate and characterize the nature and extent of contamination that has migrated or emanated from the site to off-site locations.

-   6. The remedial investigation report must demonstrate whether conditions at the site without remediation meet the applicable unrestricted use soil cleanup objectives set forth in the table in 6 NYCRR section 375-6.8(a).
+   6. The remedial investigation report must demonstrate whether conditions at the site without remediation meet the applicable unrestricted use soil cleanup objectives set forth in the table in 6 NYCRR § 375-6.8(a).

-   7. Where the applicable unrestricted use soil cleanup objectives set forth in the table in 6 NYCRR section 375-6.8(a) will not be achieved, any determination that the requirements of the brownfield cleanup program have been met without the need for remediation shall be supported by a remedial alternatives analysis.
+   7. Where the applicable unrestricted use soil cleanup objectives set forth in the table in 6 NYCRR § 375-6.8(a) will not be achieved, any determination that the requirements of the brownfield cleanup program have been met without the need for remediation shall be supported by a remedial alternatives analysis.

 f.
 Remedial action selection.